kjappelbaum/cubes/README.md

 # Cube files

-Small class to perform 'efficient' arithmetics with cube files.
+Small class to perform arithmetics with cube files.